amitupreti/Nepali-web-scraper-scraper-for-onlinekhabar/README.md

 # Welcome to the Nepali-news-Web-Scraper !

-## ith this scraper you can scrape every news article from onlinekhabar.com and save it locally on your computer in diffrent formats such as csv, json
+## With this scraper you can scrape every news article from onlinekhabar.com and save it locally on your computer in diffrent formats such as csv, json

 ## Notes:
      Operating System: linux